umbraco/UmbracoDocs/Umbraco-Heartcore/Getting-Started-Cloud/Creating-a-Heartcore-project/index.md

 ![Blog area - Grid view](images/Blog-grid.png)

 You will now get an overview of the blog posts you've created.
-So far we've only created one, and creating more is done by clicking on the **Create Blog Post** button in the top-left corner.
+So far we've only created one, and creating more is done by selecting the **Create Blog Post** button in the top-left corner.

 We have now covered the very basics of how to create content in the Umbraco backoffice.